escheive/Facenook/README.md

 As a user, I want to be able to interact with others online, and keep up to date with friends

-PROJECT IDEA
+## PROJECT IDEA

-My idea is a social media app, somewhat similar to twitter.
+My idea is a social media app, somewhat similar to twitter or Facebook.
 A place where users can share thoughts and maybe even media with eachother.
-Something simple where the user can know exactly what their options are on the app.
+Something simple where the user can know exactly what their options are on the app, without a tutorial.
+I am a big fan of functionality and simplicity.

-MODELS
+## MODELS

-    Profile
+    - Profile
         full crud, tied to that users posts, goal of tied to that users likes and comments(stretch), notifications will be linked to a profile(stretch)

+        -- Was able to set up the profile model and likes + comments -- No notifications as of now

-    Post
+    - Post
         create/read/delete, tied to posting user and following users?(stretch), will trigger notifications when interacted with(stretch)

+        -- Posts are fully functional
+        -- No notifications

-    Message(stretch)
+    - Message(stretch)
         create/read/delete, tied from one profile to another

+        -- No messaging system implemented yet

-    Notification(stretch)
+    - Notification(stretch)
         read, will be tied to interactions with posts and sent to that users profile

+        -- No notifications as of now

 - Table of Required Routes